-Purpose re is to gather preliminary data on your ring process capability for the upcoming Respondent information Please identify yourself and you Name: r project or team, as appropriate.
-Date: Project: Questionnaire structure Following this introduction is a glossary of terms used in the questionnaire. e for you to provide feedback on this questionnaire to the developers of the SE-CMM appraisal method.
-Please complete this form after you have completed the questionnaire.
-Your comments drive improvements to the appraisal method and questionnaire.
+Purpose The purpose of this questionnaire is to gather preliminary data on your organization's systems engineering process capability for the upcoming systems engineering appraisal.
+Respondent Please identify yourself and your project or team, as appropriate. information Name: Date: Project: Questionnaire structure Following this introduction is a glossary of terms used in the questionnaire.
+Following the glossary is a place for you to provide feedback on this questionnaire to the developers of the SE-CMM appraisal method.
+Please complete this form after you have completed the questionnaire Your comments drive improvements to the appraisal method and questionnaire.
 The body of the questionnaire has three pages of questions for each of the 17 process areas of the Systems Engineering Capability Maturity Model (SE-CMM).
 Each process area begins with a summary description and a list of its base practices.
 The base practices are followed by three series of questions (parts 2, 3, and 4), each series addressing a different perspective (performing the work, managing the process, and infrastructure support).